 Wondering how your travel insurance might be affected by the COVID-19 outbreak?
 Find answers to some of our common questions about COVID-19.

 On 30 November, 2019 there were by-elections in Nepal.
 Elections were held peacefully, despite three small-scale blasts that were reported near voting stations.
 Nobody was hurt.
 During election periods in Nepal, civil unrest and political demonstrations may arise.

 Several government travel advisories have raised their level of risk to "Exercise increased caution."
 Travelers should stay up to date with local news reports, and avoid all protests or demonstrations, which may turn violent unexpectedly.

 A large and devastating 7.3 magnitude earthquake struck Nepal 11mi (18km) southeast of Kodari on 12 May, 2015.
 This earthquake it is considered to be an aftershock of the 7.8 magnitude earthquake that struck on 25 April.

 The epicentre of the 7.3 magnitude quake and subsequent aftershocks were close to Kathmandu.
 The capital has been extensively damaged.
 153 people were killed by the earthquake, and more than 3,200 people were seriously injured.

 This earthquake occurred on the same fault as the 25 April earthquake.

-The quakes have also caused landslides at Everest Base Camp, the first of which claimed 18 lives.
-Base camp is now closed and all treks are being terminated at Gorek Sherpa.
+The earthquakes have caused landslides at Everest Base Camp.
+Base camp was closed and all treks were being terminated at Gorak Shep.